 Conventional CCTV inspections cost the city an average of $0.83/ft.
 JetScan costs them only $0.19/ft.
 These savings quickly added up to a total of $181,674 for the 283,866 feet of sewer pipeline assessed.

-The City of Denton’s application of JetScan is a great example of how municipalities can realize cost savings and efficiency when they take an innovative approach to managing their sewer inspection workflow.
-Phased Assessment Strategy for Sewers (PASS) offers a blueprint for municipalities that wish to pursue a similar strategy.
-The PASS white paper explains how adding a zoom camera and video nozzle to a sewer assessment workflow can save a municipality time and money versus CCTV-only approaches.
+The City of Denton’s application of JetScan shows how municipalities can realize cost savings and efficiency when they take an innovative approach to managing their sewer inspection workflow.
+Phased Assessment Strategy for Sewers (PASS) offers a blueprint for municipalities that want to pursue a similar strategy.
+The PASS white paper explains how adding a zoom camera and video nozzle to a sewer assessment workflow can save a municipality time and money when compared to CCTV-only approaches.